top of page

 Maintaining excellent attendance, timekeeping, and respect for other people and the working environment will be expected.

-Teaching Methods will include group and individual tutorials to discuss ideas and clarify concepts.
+Teaching methods will include group and individual tutorials to discuss ideas and clarify concepts.
 Individual projects will be set that are specifically designed to encourage students to creatively explore and engage with their chosen themes and interests.

 They will be expected to manage their own space, recycle clay, mix up glazes and pack and fire the kilns.
 Keeping a sketchbook to work through ideas, recording results and take notes will be essential.
 Familiarizing themselves with the history of studio ceramics, visiting galleries and following favored artists on social media will be important.